mert2kk/mert2kk/README.md

 Hello! 👋 I'm Mert Kadir Kayan, a passionate Front-End Developer based in Turkiye.

-I’m a Frontend Developer with 3+ years of experience building scalable, high-performance web applications using Vue.js, Nuxt.js, TypeScript, and JavaScript.
+I’m a Frontend Developer with 3+ years of experience building scalable, high-performance web applications using Vue.js, Nuxt.js, React.js, Next.js and TypeScript, and JavaScript.
 My career spans international teams in Germany, the Netherlands, and Poland, where I contributed to enterprise fintech products, admin dashboards, and e-commerce platforms.

 I specialize in:
- • Frontend architecture & clean UI with Vue/Nuxt
+ • Frontend architecture & clean UI with Vue/Nuxt and React/Next
  • End-to-end testing with Cypress
  • CI/CD workflows using GitLab, Docker, Rancher, Kubernetes
  • Agile collaboration with cross-functional teams